James Love (NGO director)

-James Packard Love (born 1950) is the director of Knowledge Ecology International, formerly known as the Consumer Project on Technology, a non-governmental organization with offices in Washington, D.C. and Geneva, that works mainly on matters concerning knowledge management and governance, including intellectual property policy and practice and innovation policy, particularly as they relate to health care and access to knowledge.
+James Packard Love (born 1950) is the director of Knowledge Ecology International, formerly known as the Consumer Project on Technology, a non-governmental organization with offices in Washington, D.C., and Geneva, that works mainly on matters concerning knowledge management and governance, including intellectual property policy and practice and innovation policy, particularly as they relate to health care and access to knowledge.

 An adviser to a number of United Nations agencies, national governments, international and regional intergovernmental organizations and public health NGOs, Love is US co-chair of the Trans Atlantic Consumer Dialogue Working Group on Intellectual Property, founder and chairman of Essential Inventions, Chairman of the Union for the Public Domain, Chairman of the Civil Society Coalition, and in the past has been a member of the MSF working groups on Intellectual Property and Research and Development, the Adelphi Charter on Creativity, Innovation and Intellectual Property and the Initiative for Policy Dialogue Task Force on Intellectual Property.

 Education and early career

 Love was born in 1950 and grew up in Bellevue, Washington.
 After finishing high school, Love lived and worked in Alaska for 13 years, initially as a fish cannery worker.
-In 1974, he founded a non-profit organization, the Alaska Public Interest Group, campaigning for oil companies to give part of their revenues to the community.
+In 1974, he co-founded a non-profit organization, the Alaska Public Interest Research Group (AKPIRG), one of the Ralph Nader-inspired "PIRG"s that were forming around the country (primarily on college campuses) to pursue consumer and environmental causes.
+AKPIRG, however, was initiated under a different model, operating as a typical membership-based, off-campus organization.
+One of AKPIRG's first purposes was campaigning for oil companies to give part of their revenues to the community.
 (This effort eventually led to the establishment of the Alaska Permanent Fund.)

 In 1980, Love left Alaska to return to school.
 He received a Masters of Public Administration from Harvard Kennedy School and a Masters in Public Affairs from the Princeton's Woodrow Wilson School of Public and International Affairs.
 He was then employed as an economist at the Frank Russell Company.
 He developed a return attribution system for the DEC pension fund, a portfolio reporting system for the IBM pension fund, and worked with the Ford Foundation to evaluate social investing by state investment funds.